signaldatascience/R-curriculum/src/week3/day1/pca-intro.md

 Run PCA on the columns corresponding to the activity questions.

-* Perform the same analysis which you didd with the `msq` dataset: looking at and interpreting the loadings of each principal component, visualizing them with `corrplot()`, and looking at the associated eigenvalues.
+* Perform the same analysis which you did with the `msq` dataset: looking at and interpreting the loadings of each principal component, visualizing them with `corrplot()`, and looking at the associated eigenvalues.
 Since there aren't very many variables, you can `cbind()` the activities to the principal component scores and then use `cor()` $\to$ `corrplot()` for easy visualization.
 As before, assign appropriate names to the principal components which seem to have a coherent meaning or interpretation.

 * Predict gender, race (restricting to whites and Asians), and career code (restricting to academia and business / finance) using the principal components with logistic regression.
 Do so with the 1st principal component, the 1st and the 2nd, the 1st, 2nd, and 3rd, ... all the way up to every principal component.
 (You can just use `glm()` so you get the $p$-values too.)
 Interpret the coefficients.